Shawn Carpenter

 Shawn R. Carpenter is a cyber security analyst and whistleblower (previously employed by Sandia National Laboratories) who tracked down a Chinese cyberespionage ring that is code-named Titan Rain by the FBI.
 He came to national attention when his story was reported on in the September 5, 2005 issue of Time magazine.

 Early life

 Carpenter served in the United States Navy for six years.
+It was also reported that he was a retired Army major.

 Titan Rain

 Initial discovery

 Carpenter was an employee of Sandia National Laboratories, investigating security breaches in its networks.
 However, upon tracking several breaches of Sandia, Lockheed Martin Corporation, Redstone Arsenal, and even NASA, dating back to 2003, Carpenter noticed patterns that began to appear to link the attacks to a single group.
 He was impressed by the meticulous, voracious, and swift manner (sometimes completed in less than 30 minutes) in which the hackers operated.
 Such observations led him to alert the federal government of his findings.

 The Titan Rain hacking operation was first reported in an August 25, 2005 Washington Post article by Bradley Graham, which didn't mention Carpenter.
 Graham listed anonymous government officials as his sources.